drpetersonfernandes/BatchConvertToCHD/ReadMe.md

 ## Overview

 Batch Convert to CHD is a Windows application that provides a simple user interface for converting multiple disk image files to the CHD format and verifying existing CHD files.
 It uses **CHDMAN** from the MAME project for the actual conversions and verifications, while providing a user-friendly interface for batch processing.
-The application supports extracting disk images from archives, parallel conversion for improved performance, and comprehensive CHD file verification.
+The application supports extracting disk images from archives, and comprehensive CHD file verification.

 ⭐ **If you find this tool useful, please give us a Star on GitHub!** ⭐